-In Part 1 of this blog on the ‘Consequences of COVID-19 Demonstrated Why the Caribbean Needs to Become ICT Self-Reliant- Part 1’ we discussed the current opportunity for Caribbean governments to adopt holistic approaches to such social disruptive events which not only cover national health-impacting epidemics but also natural and man-made disasters.
-We began to discuss the critical aspects of a holistic strategic approach to ICT deployment by discussing the first critical aspect, Platform Access and Data Sovereignty.
-In Part 2 we continue the discussion where we left off.
+In Part 1 of our series, we discussed the current opportunity for Caribbean governments to adopt a holistic approach to disruptive events which not only cover national health-impacting epidemics but also natural and man-made disasters.
+Among the critical aspects of this approach to ICT are issues related to Platform Access and Data Sovereignty.
+Equally important are issues related to data residency, privacy, and more.

-Data residency legislation, which refers to the physical/geographical storage location of an organization's data or information, is being developed and enacted by many countries.
-Due to the lack of physical infrastructure in the Caribbean by companies such as Google, Microsoft, Zoom and Amazon serious strategic decisions will need to be made by governments in the region who enact such legislation.
-This is especially important if organizations and governments use services from these global payers in an "out-of-the-box" fashion.
+Data residency refers to the physical/geographical storage location of an organization's data or information.
+Data Sovereignty refers to the right of a country or region to determine how data is stored and processed within its borders.
+Both these elements are important to consider when crafting a strategy to improve ICT resilience in the region.
+In recent years, countries around the world have been developing and enacting legislation to govern such matters.
+This is especially important if organizations and governments use services from global players such as Google, Microsoft, Zoom, and Amazon in an "out-of-the-box" fashion.
 A good solution would be to use a local Caribbean provider who provides ICT services and hosts the data locally (this may be available for only some services/solutions).

-Similarly to data residency, enactment of data privacy legislation will require governments to provide guidance on how such services should be used and what steps entities must take to ensure compliance with national or regional data privacy legislation.
-With the increased and anticipated extended use of online video conferencing, work collaboration and virtual classroom cloud platforms in an “out-of-the-box” mode it is not possible for Caribbean governments to set terms and conditions on usage.
-Generally it is the terms and conditions of the company that are required to be accepted by the user, including legal jurisdiction (for the Caribbean predominately this is the jurisdiction of the USA).
+Similar to data residency, the enactment of data privacy legislation will require governments to provide guidance on how such services should be used and what steps entities must take to ensure compliance with national or regional data privacy legislation.
+With the increased and anticipated extended use of online video conferencing, work collaboration, and virtual classroom cloud platforms in an “out-of-the-box” mode it is not possible for Caribbean governments to set terms and conditions on usage.
+Generally, it is the terms and conditions of the company that are required to be accepted by the user, including legal jurisdiction (for the Caribbean predominately this is the jurisdiction of the USA).

-Zoom has experienced a significant uptake in usage since countries implemented the coronavirus shutdown.
-However concerns have been raised regarding various security aspects of this platform.
-A number of major international organizations (e.g. Google, NASA, Daimler AG, Ericsson AB and Bank of America, etc.) and national governments (Singapore, Taiwan, India, ) have banned the use of Zoom.
+Zoom has experienced significant uptake in usage since countries implemented the coronavirus shutdown.
+However, concerns have been raised regarding various security aspects of this platform.
+A number of major international organizations (e.g. Google, NASA, Daimler AG, Ericsson AB, Bank of America, etc.) and national governments (Singapore, Taiwan, India, ) have banned the use of Zoom.
 Even within the USA, significant concerns have been raised at State level regarding the use of this platform for official purposes.

 Even with platforms such as Microsoft Teams security is a major concern as information in Teams is shared and stored across multiple Microsoft platforms such as Exchange, Stream, Groups, SharePoint, and OneDrive for Business in the Microsoft Cloud environment.

-With regard to virtual classrooms there are on-premises solutions which can be considered, namely Moodle which is the most widely used open source educational platform.
+With regard to virtual classrooms, there are on-premises solutions that can be considered, namely Moodle which is the most widely used open-source educational platform.
 Axis12 is an example of a commercial on-premise content management tool.
 Online alternatives to Google Classroom are ClassDojo or Kolibri.
-The United Nations Education and Cultural Organization (UNESCO) provides a comprehensive list of distance educational tool as part of its COVID-19 advice.
+The United Nations Education and Cultural Organization (UNESCO) provides a comprehensive list of distance educational tools as part of its COVID-19 advice.

 How Cloud Carib can help

-Cloud Carib has successfully deployed and supports an on-premises version of Webex Teams and Meetings inside of The Bahamas government private cloud (GCloud) environment (also managed by Cloud Carib).
+Cloud Carib has successfully deployed and supports an on-premises version of Webex Teams and Meetings inside of The Bahamas government's private cloud (GCloud) environment (also managed by Cloud Carib).

-Cloud Carib currently supports a deployment of the Moodle e-learning platform within The Bahamas GCloud environment.
+Cloud Carib currently supports the deployment of the Moodle e-learning platform within The Bahamas GCloud environment.